muratk5n/thirdwave/en/README.md

 in that force.
 The point is not to put them, any police, in that situation, or having those situation be extremely rare.
 Sadly such shootings aren't rare these days, due to lax gun laws.
-You can thank to Bill Clinton and centrist gamma cuck Dems for that, their their triangulation finally brought the country here.
+You can thank to Bill Clinton and centrist gamma cuck Dems for that, their triangulation finally brought the country here.
 5G issues were meant to be the side-show, creating the illusion of disagreement between parties while agreeing on everything else (bipartisanship, unity),